AdrianHL/monsters/readme.md

 ## How it works

+Visit the home page and pass the monsters parameter with the amount required and the size of the map (small or medium).

 ## License

 The *UK Postcodes Import and Lookup* project is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).